Automated Photo Enforcement (Photo Laser)

 “The flashlight has a wide beam that illuminates the object you point it at as well as any objects near it.
 On the other hand, a laser pointer’s beam is incredibly focused, and can be used to illuminate only a very small and specific area and nothing around it.
 This technology selectively targets individual vehicles which makes it clear and indisputable exactly how fast each car is travelling.”

 Automated Traffic Enforcement is governed in Hinton in part by the Automated Traffic Enforcement Committee.
-Made up of the Staff Sgt. of the RCMP, the Protective Services Director, and the CAO of the Town of Hinton, this committee helps provide guidance for zones, enforcement styles, and other important decisions.
+Made up of the Staff Sgt. of the RCMP, the Protective Services Manager, and the CAO of the Town of Hinton, this committee helps provide guidance for zones, enforcement styles, and other important decisions.

 As part of the Towns agreement with Global, all individuals who receive a traffic infraction ticket also receive a video clip, illustrating the infraction.
 This clip can also help in the case that a resident wishes to make a challenge or request a fine reduction in court.